You can access geodatabases using various ArcGIS client software. These include the following:

-ArcGIS Pro connects to file and enterprise geodatabases.
+- ArcGIS Pro (supports connecting to file and enterprise geodatabases)

 You do not have to keep your geodatabase and ArcGIS clients at the same release, but it is recommended that you do so.
 Geodatabases and client software are designed to work together, and if you let one get too many releases away from the other, you risk encountering problems or unexpected behavior.

 This is especially true when you use a mix of client versions at your site.
 A newer client can create newer dataset types in the geodatabase that older clients cannot access.
 For enterprise geodatabases, waiting too long between geodatabase upgrades may mean you have to upgrade the underlying database more than once before you can upgrade the geodatabase.